xujuren/SocialMediaCat/app/Documents/To-do list.md

 **MEDIUM FEATURE (or Hard/Very Hard also ok) **                              @[  ]

 **Bugs / incompleted new functions**
-* currentPost: scroll up/down also get in Current Post
+* currentPost UI: scroll up/down to see posts will also get directed into current Post
-* Like: didn't change  count change at view (only +once but implemented multiple times)
+    * Like UI: didn't change  count change at view (only +once but implemented multiple times)
-* delete UI: (1) didnt leave @Current Post, can press again and "Post deleted" (2) press "last" at android
+    * delete UI: (1) didnt leave @Current Post, can press again and "Post deleted" (2) use default "last page" at android
+* delete: didn't check USER
 * both: >> implement the RBTree
 * search > tok par > show result